sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph/examples/external-redis/README.md

   REDIS_STORE_ENDPOINT: ""
 ```

-Optionally, if your external Redis instances do not required authentication, you may use a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/)
+Optionally, if your external Redis instances do not required authentication, you may use a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+Learn more about [how to reference ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-container-environment-variables-using-configmap-data).

 ```yaml
 apiVersion: v1